ahlashkari/DoHLyzer/README.md

 2. Grouping packets into flows by their source and destination addresses and ports
 3. Extracting features for traffic analysis, including statistical and time-series features

+### Analyzer
+This module can be used to create the proposed DNN models and benchmark them against the aggregated clumps file that can be created by the Meter module.

 ### Prerequisites

 Python packages needed for running DoHlyzer are listed in `requirements.txt` file.
 You can install them